krutika-alt-maker/krutika-alt-maker/README.md

 - 👋 Hi, I’m @krutika-alt-maker
-- 👀 I’m interested in Travelling
+- 👀 I’m interested in Travelling with my friends aiming to be a solo traveller
-- 🌱 I’m currently learning to survive
+- 🌱 I’m currently learning to survive in corporate
+- ✨ On way to grow as a technically sound person

 <!---